SchmidtDSE/afscgap/README.md

 <br>

 ## Usage
-This library provides access to the public API endpoints with query keywords matching the column names described in the official [metadata repository](https://github.com/afsc-gap-products/metadata).
-Records returned by the service are parsed into plain old Python objects with optional access to a dictionary representation and augmentation with inferred "zero catch" records.
+This library provides access to the public API endpoints with optional zero catch ("absence") record inference.
+It offers keyword arguments for query filtering that match the column names described in the official [metadata repository](https://github.com/afsc-gap-products/metadata).
+Records returned by the service are parsed into plain old Python objects.

 <br>

 #### Basic queries
+The `afscgap.query` method is the main entry point into the library.
 For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska to get the median bottom temperature when they were observed:

 ```
 import statistics